cvxpy/cvxpy/doc/source/updates/index.rst

 DPP problems with many CVXPY Parameters can take a long time to compile.

-DPP doesn't compose with DGP or DQCP (i.e. there is no immediate runtime benefit or differentiation benefit to using Parameters in DGP or DQCP problems).
+DPP doesn't compose with Disciplined Quasi-Convex Programming (DQCP).

 The XPRESS interface is currently not working.